I am ultimately responsible to the electorate of Wiltshire and Swindon for my performance whilst I am in office.

 The Panel can veto decisions on the policing element of the council tax precept and an appointment of a new Chief Constable and senior appointments within my office.

-The Panel do not hold the police to account as that is the role of the elected Commissioner.
+The Panel do not hold the CC to account as that is the role of the elected Commissioner.

 The Police and Crime Panel